thobet/3DPlan/README.md

           edges, he presses the Q button to terminate the editing procedure.
           Then the 4D image is produced automatically and saved into "images" directory which is created automatically.
           This procedure is executed for each RGB image.
+          (Nothing to do right now, go to step 4)
+4) Execute the "3DPlan.py".

+## During the execution

+(Question 1) DD:MM:YY Hr:Mins:Sec, 3D (0) or 4D (1) output?
+(Write 0 or 1): The recommended answer is "1".
+(Question 2) DD:MM:YY Hr:Mins:Sec, Agisoft-Metashape (0), Mapillary-OpenSFM (1) or MyTriangulation (2)?
+(Write 0, 1 or 2):
+          Select the answer depending the SfM-MVS algorithm that you want to use.
+The recommended answer is "0".
+          If "0":
+            (Question 2.1) DD:MM:YY Hr:Mins:Sec, Python Module (0) or GUI (1) output?
+(Write 0 or 1):
+                Select how you will apply the Agisoft-Metashape pipeline.
+                The python-module choice executes the pipeline automatically.
+                On the other hand the GUI option waits for the user to run the algorithm using the Agisoft-Metashape interface.
+When the dense point cloud is produced the user must save it into the "Lines" directory, which is produced automatically, as "merged.txt".
+(Question 3) DD:MM:YY Hr:Mins:Sec,

 </pre>

 ## License